Tomato Basil Mozzarella Puff Pastry

 - 1 sheet frozen puff pastry, thawed

-- ¼ tsp kosher salt or more to taste
+- ¼ tsp kosher salt, plus more to taste

 - ½ tsp Italian seasoning, or more to taste